JohnEMoore/Comp541---Pixel-Art-Tool/README.md

 Undo (Z): Undo last change
 Redo (Y): Redo last change
-Copy to clipboard (C): Copy array of 12bit, newline separated hex codes from your canvas into your clipboard
+Copy to clipboard (C): Copy array of 12bit, newline separated hex codes from your canvas into your clipboard Palette Forward (Q): move to the next color in your palette Palette Backward (E): move to the previous color in your palette